DimeOne/docker-openxpki/README.md

 This container is supposed to run behind an nginx reverse-proxy to provide https, therefore we provide a tested nginx configuration example.

+This container is designed to run with MySql but can be changed to use other database systems.

 # Quickstart

 A quickstart can be used for testing as it contains everything that is needed.